multiversx/mx-chain-logger-go/pipes/README.md

 `StartLoop` will continuously read log lines from the child  (pipe `logsWriter`) on a separate goroutine.
 Furthermore, the parent part also forwards log profile changes to the child process (through pipe `profileReader`).

+Note that the parent is responsible to call `logger.NotifyProfileChange()` when it applies a new log profile (whether by sole choice or when instructed by a logviewer).

 ## The child process

 ```